Centaurus Traders whimper against management’s self-styled barriers

 He however regretted that this kind of practice was being carried out in the heart of Federal Capital.

-The Mall’ General Manager on traders’ concerns and public queries said, ” There is no morality in personal business”.
+The Mall’s General Manager on traders’ concerns and public queries said, ” There is no morality in personal business”.
 The entry fee was imposed on receiving complaints of eve teasing and unwanted rush.

 ” It does not justify the stance.it just conveys that the under privileged are only eve teaser,” a shopkeeper dealing a low priced item reacted on Manager’s statement..”My business is at stake as low paid customers are my potential buyers who cannot afford to pay Rs 300 as entry ticket.” he added.